SCREENING FOR PLAGIARISM

 This policy applies also to material reproduced from another publication by the same author(s).
 If an author uses text or figures that have previously been published, the corresponding paragraphs or figures should be identified and the previous publication referenced.
 It is understood that in the case of a review paper or a paper of a tutorial nature much of the material was previously published.

 The author should identify the source of the previously published material and obtain permission from the original author and the publisher.
 If an author submits a manuscript to Kawanua International Journal of Multicultural Studies with significant overlap with a manuscript submitted to another journal simultaneously, and this overlap is discovered during the review process or after the publications of both papers, the editor of the other journal is notified and the case is treated as a severe plagiarism case.
 Significant overlap means the use of identical or almost identical figures and identical or slightly modified text for one-half or more of the paper.
 For self-plagiarism of less than one-half of the paper but more than one-tenth of the paper, the case shall be treated as intermediate plagiarism.
-If self-plagiarism is confined to the methods section, the case shall be considered as minor plagiarism.
+If self-plagiarism is confined to the methods section, the case shall be considered minor plagiarism.

-If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference to the present publication shall be mentioned.
+If an author uses some of his previously published material to clarify the presentation of new results, the previously published material shall be identified and the difference from the present publication shall be mentioned.
 Permission to republish must be obtained from the copyright holder.
 In the case of a manuscript that was originally published in conference proceedings and then is submitted for publication in Kawanua International Journal of Multicultural Studies either in identical or in expanded form, the authors must identify the name of the conference proceedings and the date of the publication and obtain permission to republish from the copyright holder.
 The editor may decide not to accept this paper for publication.

 However, an author shall be permitted to use material from an unpublished presentation, including visual displays, in a subsequent journal publication.
 In the case of a publication being submitted, that was originally published in another language, the title, date, and journal of the original publication must be identified by the authors, and the copyright must be obtained.
 The editor may accept such a translated publication to bring it to the attention of a wider audience.
 The editor may select a specific paper that had been published (e.g. a “historic” paper) for republication in order to provide a better perspective of a series of papers published in one issue of Kawanua International Journal of Multicultural Studies.
 This republication shall be clearly identified as such and the date and journal of the original publication shall be given, and the permission of the author(s) and the publisher shall be obtained.